Torquay United F.C.: Early years and Plainmoor

-United played their very first game, a friendly, against an Upton Cricket Club XI on one of farmer John Wright's fields, which was situated at the top of Penny's Hill, on Teignmouth Road.
+United played their first game, a friendly, against an Upton Cricket Club XI on one of farmer John Wright's fields, which was situated at the top of Penny's Hill, on Teignmouth Road.
 After a season of friendlies the club joined the East Devon League and moved to the Recreation Ground, which was to be their home for the following four years.
 In 1904 Torquay Athletic Rugby Football Club secured the lease of the Recreation Ground (it remains their home today) and United moved back to the Teignmouth Road site, but again was forced to move when the field was sold to developers to build Parkhurst Road.
 At the time Torquay Cricket Club were located nearby in Cricketfield Road, and so this site was United's next home.

 The club remained in Cricketfield Road for four years.
 In 1910 United merged with Ellacombe to become Torquay Town.
 Ellacombe's Plainmoor ground became the home of the new club, and the shared home of local rivals Babbacombe.
 Torquay Town and Babbacome finally merged and became Torquay United (again) in 1921.
 The club has remained at Plainmoor ever since.
 On 17 May 1985, a fire swept through the then fifty-year-old main stand 'The Grandstand', just six days after a fire at Valley Parade Stadium in Bradford, in which over fifty people lost their lives.
 This incident occurred in the early hours of the morning, and nobody was injured.
-After initially suspecting that this could have been a copycat arson of the Bradford City stadium fire, eventual cause was attributed to an electrical fault.
+After initially suspecting that this could have been a copycat arson of the Bradford City stadium fire, eventual cause was attributed to an electrical fault, the ground's capacity fell to below 5,000.

 Throughout the late eighties and early nineties the infrastructure at the ground was given a major overhaul, with the mini stand at the home end of the ground being redeveloped.
 In its place is now the family stand – a covered, all seater stand with board rooms, a club shop, restaurant and club bar.
 After this was completed attention turned to redevelopment of the 'popular side', which was fully covered and updated to modern-day standards.
 In 2000–01 the away end was also redeveloped with a new covered standing area.
 The old wooden grandstand, initially costing £150 and erected at Plainmoor for United's inaugural season in the Football League stood until 2011.
 Prior to its time at Plainmoor the stand had previously stood at Buckfastleigh Racecourse.
 It was demolished to create a new stand built in 2012 named Bristow's Bench in memory of the late Paul Bristow.